Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Example 1: _Using only defaults and use AKS Automatic mode (PREVIEW)_

+This instance deploys the module with the set of automatic parameters.'

 Node autoprovisioning (NAP) for AKS is currently in PREVIEW.
 Register the NodeAutoProvisioningPreview feature flag using the az feature register command.

 MICROSOFT MAY NOT PROVIDE SUPPORT FOR THIS, PLEASE CHECK THE [PRODUCT DOCS](https://learn.microsoft.com/en-us/azure/aks/node-autoprovision?tabs=azure-cli#enable-node-autoprovisioning) FOR CLARIFICATION.
-This instance deploys the module with the set of automatic parameters.

 <details>